Schnurber/aichat/README.md

-# A ai chat Flet app
+# An AI chat app made with Flet

 A small and customisable app programmed in flet to chat with chatgpt via the openai interface.
 Easily customisable, clearly understandable.